ari-goldman/atlas-godot-tutorial/README.md

 - added action lines that change based on player augments
 - added spark particles when the player's gun shoots
 - 2 hours

+### 9/23
+- added music
+	- music fades out on death
+- adjusted audio levels
+- added player particles
+	- emitted on augment collection and player level up
+	- each event has its own color of particle
+- adjusted spark particles
+- action lines now change to better colors depending on what augments you have
+	- will mix between blue and red when you have both augment types depending amount each of augment had

 </details>